noahdotpy/mytoolbox/README.md

 | Kernel version        | Gated    | Gated   | Gated         | Upstream |
 | Image build frequency | Weekly   | Weekly  | Daily         | Daily    |

-Add `-git` (e.g `stable-git`) to your stream's tag to get image builds that are additionaly built on every commit pushed to the repository.
+Add `-git` (e.g `stable-git`) to your stream to get image builds that are additionaly built on every commit pushed to the repository.

 ## Installation

-The total URL for the image is `ghcr.io/noahdotpy/{image}:{stream}`.
-For example, if you want bluefin-dx on the stable stream and built daily or when a git commit is pushed then you would want the following: `ghcr.io/noahdotpy/bluefin-dx:stable`
+The URL format for any image is `ghcr.io/noahdotpy/{image}:{stream}`.

+For example, if you want aurora-dx on the stable stream and built daily or when a git commit is pushed then you would want the following: `ghcr.io/noahdotpy/aurora-dx:stable-daily-git`

 ### ISO (recommended)